IBM/watson-vehicle-damage-analyzer/README.md

 # WARNING: This repository is no longer maintained :warning:

-> This repository will not be updated due to legal issues.
+> This repository will not be updated.
 The repository will be kept available in read-only mode.

 *Read this in other languages: [中国](README-cn.md),[日本](README-ja.md).*